electronut/ElectronutLabs-bluey/code/bluey-sensor-test/Readme.md

 This is an introductory example including all the interface of temperature and humidity sensor **(HDC1010)**, ambient light sensor **(APDS9301)** and 6-axis IMU **(LSM6DS3)**.
 The data can be viewed on a serial monitor at **115200** baud rate and via nRF Connect or nRF Toolbox using Nordic UART Service (NUS).

-Uploading code:

-*bluey_ST_dfu_package.zip* is a pre-built zip package that can be used to get started on uploading code to bluey.
-The steps to uploading firmware can be found [here](../../ota-prog.md)

 Testing:

 1. Using serial monitor;